Eco SwapsGreen LivingTried & Tested Products

 Here’s what I’ve learned through many, many loads of washing (and a few failed β€œfresh” experiments):

 1. Clean your machine monthly – A dirty drum or detergent drawer kills that clean scent before you start.
-Run an empty 90 Β°C cycle with white vinegar or soda crystals.
+Run an empty 90 Β°C cycle with 500ml (about 2 cups) of white vinegar poured straight into the drum, or 1/2 cup (around 100g) of soda crystals in the detergent drawer.
+Both work brilliantly – just don’t use them together in the same cycle.

 2. Don’t overload – Clothes need space to move and rinse properly.